bahp/django-protondx/docs/modules/install/installation.rst

 Environment
 -----------

-First, ensure that you have python installed
+First, ensure that you have Python 3 installed

 .. code-block:: console

-   $ which python  # python 2
    $ which python3 # python 3